 On the wallWritten by Admin

-• The “Frozen Sing-A-Long” will be screened Nov.
-28-Dec.
-3 at The Strand at 38 Main in Waynesville.
-Tickets are $6 per person, $4 for children and $3 for the Saturday matinee.
+• “Arthur Christmas” will be shown Dec.
+20-21 at The Strand at 38 Main in Waynesville.
+Tickets are $6 per person, $4 for children, with free daytime showings.
+The classic holiday comedy “National Lampoon’s Christmas Vacation” will also be shown Dec.
+19-24.
 Saturday morning cartoons will also be shown at 11 a.m.
-For screening times, click on www.38main.com or call 828.283.0079.
+For screening times, click on www.38main.com or 828.283.0079.

 • A screening of the romantic comedy “Love Actually” will be on Dec.
 18 at Mad Batter Food & Film in Sylva.
 There will also be a showing of the “Teenage Mutant Ninja Turtles” Dec.
 27. Both screenings are free and begin at 6:30 and 8:30 p.m.